bukolaotes/Lita-Capstone-Project-1-Sales-Performance-Analysis-/README.md

 EDA involved exploring the sales data to answer key questions,such as :

-- What is  total sales for each product category?
+-  retrieve the total sales for each product category.
-- What is the number of sales transactions in each region?
+-  find the number of sales transactions in each region.
-- Which product is the highest-selling  by total sales value?
+-  find the highest-selling product by total sales value.
-- What is total revenue per product?
+-  calculate total revenue per product.
-- What is the monthly sales totals for the current year?
+-  calculate monthly sales totals for the current year.
-- Who are the top 5 customers by total purchase amount?
+-  find the top 5 customers by total purchase amount.
-- What is the percentage of total sales contributed by each region?
+-  calculate the percentage of total sales contributed by each region.
-- which  products are with no sales in the last quarter?
+-  identify products with no sales in the last quarter.

 ### Data Analytics